ayhc/cerulean/README.md

 You're not me, so you probably want a different set of packages.

-See the [Make Your Own -page in the documentation](https://ublue.it/making-your-own/) for quick setup instructions for setting up your own repository based on the upstream template.
+See the [Make Your Own page in the documentation](https://ublue.it/making-your-own/) for quick setup instructions for setting up your own repository based on the upstream template.

 Don't worry, it only requires some basic knowledge about using the terminal and git.